ershing/dev-debugger/README.md

 ```

 ### plugin usage
-you can change your file babel.config.js just like this
+you can modify your file babel.config.js just like this
 ```js
 module.exports =  {
   "plugins": process.env.NODE_ENV === "production" ? ["babel-plugin-dev-debugger"] : []